ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Tabs Component

-As the [section component](./#section-component), the tabs components lets you regroup multiple component into a single area, only the active tab components are displayed.
+Like the [section component](./#section-component), the tabs components lets you regroup multiple components into a single area, only the active tab components are displayed.
 The tabs component can hold between 1 and 10 tabs.

 ### Text Component